deividas1/AppChat/README.md

 piksrys

 ## Features
-*   New message alert when out of tab
+*   New message alert when not in tab
 *   History clear
 *   Nickname change
 *   Indirect file upload / download